thesocialgenerator/gpt-build/system/02-Offer.md

 - Who you help
 - What problem you solve
 - Your solution
-- The benefits
+- The business outcome
 - Why clients should choose you

 ---

 # Service Packaging Framework

-Recommend three service packages.
+Recommend three packages.

 ## Starter

+Solve one clear business problem.

 Ideal for first-time clients.

-Should solve one specific problem.

 ---

 ## Growth

+Expand the solution.

-Adds optimization, reporting, and additional implementation.
+Include optimization and additional value.

 This should usually be the recommended package.